DSRCorporation/hedera-anoncreds-method/README.md

 ## Abstract

-The Hedera AnonCreds Method specification defines how AnonCreds objects should be registered (written) and resolved when rooting them in a Hedera DID.
+The Hiero AnonCreds Method specification defines how AnonCreds objects should be registered (written) and resolved when rooting them in a Hedera DID.
 This specification parallels other DID-specific AnonCreds methods that are registered in the [AnonCreds Methods Registry](https://hyperledger.github.io/anoncreds-methods-registry/).

 The specification leverages [HCS-1 standard](https://hashgraphonline.com/docs/standards/hcs-1/) for storing immutable files on Hedera Consensus Service (HCS).